1800RESPECT is a confidential information, counselling and support service. The line is open 24 hours a day to support people im...

 - Multicultural services

-Disability Services Australia (DSA) is a respected not-for-profit organisation that provides essential community support, employment and training services to enhance the lives of people with a disability each year.
+Disability Services Australia is a not-for-profit organisation that provides essential community support, employment and training services to enhance the lives of people with a disability.

 Provides information, support and referrals in relation to the abuse of older people aross NSW, operating Mon-Fri, 8:30am-5pm.
 The Helpline is auspiced by the NSW Government Department of Family and Community Services and operated by Catholic Healthcare Limited.

-Family and Community Services (FACS) supports vulnerable people and families to participate in social and economic life and build stronger communities.
+Family and Community Services (FACS) is the NSW government department responsible for child protection, housing, homelessness and community inclusion.
+It supports vulnerable people and families to participate in social and economic life.

 Information provided by the Family Court of Australia regarding family violence and related matters, and the court.